Baymax-chen/EMVD/README.md

 CRVD Dataset

 # Results
-PSNR is 42.02db (5.38GFLOPs), which is still lower than the experiment results mentioned in paper.
+ISO average raw psnr:42.02663828222903,iso frame average raw ssim:0.9800832728501636 in CRVD datasets, which is still lower than the experiment results mentioned in paper.

 # Acknowledgement
 This implementations are inspired by following projects: